Alka Ajith: Early life

 Alka was born to M.P.
-Ajith Kumar and K. Sajitha.
+Ajith Kumar and K. Sajitha kumari.
 Her paternal grandfather was a noted singer.
 Her father Ajith Kumar is a professional musician and organist, who runs Alka's orchestra, "Sangeeth Sagar".
 Alka first learnt music from her father.
 She studied in University of Madras in Chennai.

 Musical career

 Early life

 Alka gave her first public performance when she was two and half years old in 2000, where she sang the Hindi language song, "Soldier ... ...
 Soldier... ".
 In 2001, she won International UNESCO Club of Repalle (A.P) award and gold medal, and in 2002, she won the Rotary International achievement award and gold medal.

 When she was four years old, she cut her first audio album, "I love my India".
-In 2003, Alka entered the Limca Book of World Records, and won the title Bharatheeya Gourav Puraskar in New Delhi.
+In 2003, Alka entered the Limca Book of World Records, and won the title "Bharatheeya Gourav Puraskar" in New Delhi.
 In 2003, she won the Sauparnika Theeram Mini Screen Award, and Thalassery Drishya Kala's A. T. Ummer Award.

 Before reaching the age of seven, Alka has sung more than 5,000 songs, could sing in 11 languages, and has given more than 500 concerts across India.